 Most small ships do not offer private verandas or luxurious accommodations.
 However, if you are looking for ultimate luxury on board, the Silversea Cruises' Silversea Silver Shadow sails 7-day Alaska voyages between Vancouver and Seward.
 With 382 passengers, she is much larger than most of the other ships in this category, but the Silver Shadow provides more amenities and is still considered "small".

 Silversea's expedition ship the Silver Explorer also visits Alaska, sailing roundtrip from Nome on a 19-day voyage or between Seward and Vancouver.

 08 of 09

 The Boat Company operates two small ships sailing Southeast Alaska.
 This company has been in operation since 1979 and currently sails 7-day cruises between Sitka and Juneau.
-I sailed on the luxurious yet comfortable 24-passenger M/V Mist Cove on an amazing soft adventure eco-cruise that had marvelous daily opportunities for exploring, hiking, kayaking, and fishing from Alaska streams or bays on its 20-foot skiffs.
+Sail on the luxurious yet comfortable 24-passenger M/V Mist Cove on an amazing soft adventure eco-cruise that has marvelous daily opportunities for exploring, hiking, kayaking, and fishing from Alaska streams or bays on its 20-foot skiffs.

 09 of 09

 Un-Cruise Adventures has six ships sailing in Alaska - the 36-guest Safari Explorer, 22-guest Safari Quest, and 84-guest Safari Endeavor are marketed as the company's "luxury" adventure ships and the fare includes bar drinks like spirits, wine, and beer; shore excursions, onboard activities, and port fees.
 The 76-passenger Wilderness Discoverer, the 60-passenger Wilderness Adventurer, and the 74-passenger Wilderness Explorer are marketed as the "active adventure" ships.
 The shore excursions and activities are included with their basic fare, but the bar drinks and port fees are extra.